 The LifeStraw personal water filter is hands down the world’s most popular portable water filter model today.
 It’s small, easy to use, well priced, and efficient.
-On Amazon, 80% of over 8000 people have rated this particular product with five stars.
-They’re people just like you and me, people that want high-quality products.

 We think that the intelligent design of this filter is perfect.
 Also, although this model is compact and small, it can provide almost 800 gallons of clean, safe water, without the use of any chemicals.

 Additionally, the filter removes up to 99.9% of the protozoa and bacteria that is commonly found in freshwater.
 Another brownie point for this model is its lack of shelf life.
 The filter doesn’t depend on chemicals to filter out the contaminants from the water.
 Therefore, it can be stored indefinitely, even after use.